-A variety of immunohistochemical markers are of value in the diagnosis of ovarian SCST: these include inhibin (the most specific), calretinin, CD56, melan A, CD99, steroidogenic factor-1 (SF-1), FOXL2, and WT1.
-As all these markers suffer with problems regarding sensitivity and specificity, they should be used in combination rather than relying on a single marker.
-These markers, while of value in diagnosing a SCST, are of limited value in distinguishing between the various neoplasms in this group.
+A variety of immunohistochemical markers are of value in the diagnosis of ovarian SCST: these include inhibin (the most specific), calretinin, NCAM-1, MART-1, CD99 antigen-like protein 2, steroidogenic factor-1, Forkhead box protein L2, and Wilms tumour protein.
+Because all of these markers have problems regarding sensitivity and specificity, they should be used in combination rather than relying on a single marker.
+These markers, while of value in diagnosing a SCST, are of low value in distinguishing between the various neoplasms in this group.

 Pathologic evaluation of SLCT should include a description of the grade (well, moderate, poorly differentiated) and the presence of specific histologic features such as retiform pattern or presence of heterologous elements (most commonly mucinous glandular, skeletal muscle or cartilage).
 In all SLCT or gynandroblastomas, patients should be screened for other disorders which may be associated with DICER1 syndrome, in particular thyroid disease and a variety of uncommon neoplasms.
-A family history should be taken and genetic analysis of DICER1 should be initiated along with genetic counseling.
+A family history should be taken into consideration and genetic analysis of DICER1 should be initiated along with genetic counselling.

-- Given the risk of endometrial associated proliferative lesions (hyperplasia and/ or endometrioid carcinoma) due to the hormonal production, endometrial sampling is conventionally recommended in adult patients with granulosa cell tumour. - There is no data to support the need for endometrial sampling in AYAs.

-However, endometrial imaging should be performed to assess the thickness of the endometrium.

-In the absence of data, the role of PET-CT cannot be defined.
+- Given the risk of endometrial associated proliferative lesions (hyperplasia and endometrioid carcinoma) due to the hormonal production, endometrial sampling is conventionally recommended in adult patients with granulosa cell tumour. - There is no data to support the need for endometrial sampling in AYAs. - However, endometrial imaging should be done to assess the thickness of the endometrium. - In the absence of data, the role of PET-CT cannot be defined.